 A metal tray with a bowl of raw cut potatoes, one with chopped onions, and one with beaten eggs.

-What is the secret to getting them cooked through without burning them on the outside?
-If your potatoes always stay pretty raw when cooked in cast iron or any pan for that matter ? .
-The key is to par boil them first!
+What is the secret to getting the potatoes cooked through without burning them on the outside?
+If your potatoes always stay pretty raw when cooked in cast iron or any pan for that matter, the key is to par boil them first.

 This step is highly recommended if you have the time to do so.
-Since they’re parboiling (this means cooked half way through) it doesn’t take much extra time.
+Parboiling means cooked half way through in water.
+This is a quick process and doesn’t take much time.

-Cut your potatoes and place in a small saucepan.
+1. Cut your potatoes and place in a small pot or saucepan.
 Add enough water just to cover the potatoes.
-Cook on medium high for about 5 minutes or until the potatoes soften up just a little bit.
+Cook on medium high for about 5 minutes or until the potatoes soften up just a little bit inside.

-If you don’t want to parboil them first, you can fry them in oil on medium heat.
+If you prefer not to parboil them first, you can fry them in oil on medium heat.
 Stir them often so that they cook evenly.
 Once they’re ready, set them on a paper towel to drain the excess oil.

 How to make Papas Con Huevo